ikr/ikr.su-blog/_posts/2015-01-27-is-an-inheritance.markdown

 they're talking about isn't the is-a you're used to in the real world.
 Here's a great example I heard from [Robert C. Martin](http://blog.cleancoder.com/) on [Hanselminutes](http://www.hanselman.com/blog/HanselminutesPodcast145SOLIDPrinciplesWithUncleBobRobertCMartin.aspx), -- I'll take the main idea and sugar-coat it a bit.
-Let it be Plato addressing Meletus.
+Let it be Plato casually addressing Meletus.

 -- Come hither, Meletus, and let me ask a question of you.
 Is square a rectangle?